tvdk-sudoku/Year11Notes/content/notes/AEECO - Unemployment.md

 - Causes:
 	- Changes in technology
 	- Changes in the demand for productive factors
-	- Changes in teh pattern of consumer deman
+	- Changes in the pattern of consumer demand
+- Can be long term, especially for older workers